ThomasBaGe/cpforager-dev/README.md

 <br>

 # Infos
-* Python version used is 3.13.3
+* Python version used is 3.13.3.
-* OS used is Ubuntu 20.04
+* OS used is Ubuntu 20.04.
+* The graphic design of the logos was done by Lisa Brunel.